 OCEAN CRESCENT RESIDENCE

-The location of this three-storey project in Durban North is afforded a discreet view of the ocean to the north east.
+The location of Ocean Crescent Residence a three-storey project in Durban North is afforded a discreet view of the ocean to the north east.
 Situated on a sloped property with an existing colonial style house and the luxury of a tennis court, the new proposed residence replaces this edifice with a contemporary and minimal rendition of a coastal house.

 Perched on landscaped plinths, the ground storey is clad in a dark basalt stone, implying the notion of being cut from the earth, while the first storey establishes a monolith of timber and concrete.
 The conceptual approach developed from the notion that the exterior and interior become independent spaces while they coexist.
 The only connection these two have is through natural light.
 The two timber containers nestled inside the first storey angled concrete frame become small framed zones for living.